microsoft/playwright/docs/src/test-api/class-test.md

 ### param: Test.afterAll.hookFunction
 - `hookFunction` <[function]\([Fixtures], [TestInfo]\)>

-Hook function that takes one or two arguments: an object with fixtures and optional [TestInfo].
+Hook function that takes one or two arguments: an object with worker fixtures and optional [TestInfo].